Ricardokevins/Ricardokevins.github.io/_pages/about.md

 # Academic Services
-- Reviewer for EMNLP, EACL
+- Reviewer for EACL23, ACL23
-- Participating in the review for NIPS, ICLR
+- Participating in the review for NIPS22, ICLR23, IJCAI23

 # Competition and Reward
 - Rank Top1% in Global AI Innovation Contest (track3) held by Ali TIANCHI